David Cox (1960s cricketer)

-David William Cox, born at Oakhill, Somerset on 19 May 1946, was a cricketer who played in one first-class match for Somerset in 1969.
+David William Cox (born 19 May 1946) is a former English cricketer who played in one first-class match for Somerset in 1969.

-Cox was a lower-order right hand batsman and a right-arm fast-medium bowler.
+Cox was a lower-order right-handed batsman and a right-arm fast-medium bowler.
 He played a few second eleven matches for the combined Somerset and Gloucestershire side in 1968.
 His only first-class game came the following year, 1969, when he played for Somerset against Hampshire at the United Services Ground, Portsmouth.
-He scored eight runs in two innings and took one wicket, that of Peter Sainsbury.
-He is thought to be the best Ginger player to have ever played for somerset.

-His youngest son, Andrew Cox, played for Somerset's second eleven in 1998, and who is allegedly a far better cricketer than his elder brother, andrew was also a trend setter through the 90's with some outlandish hair cuts.
-Andrew has taken 396 west of England premier league wickets and rumour has it if his teammates could catch it would have been double that.